Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Application to epidemiology

 where time instants $t$ corresponds to weeks and the serial interval distribution used to compute $\Phi_t(\Zvect)$ is \emph{weekly} discretized.
 The weekly discretized COVID-19 serial interval distribution can be obtained by coarsening the daily discretized distribution provided in~\cite{guzzetta2020,riccardo2020} into a weekly distribution, e.g., by performing an integration over one-week windows using the left rectangle method with a one-day integration step.
-Under Model~\eqref{eq:modif-epi}, the expected number of infections at week $t$ is $\Phi_t(\Zvect) \R_t$, unchanged compared to the standard Poisson model of Equation~\eqref{eq:model_epi}, but the variance is $\alpha \Phi_t(\Zvect) \R_t$, larger by a factor $\alpha$ than the variance of the standard Poisson model.
+Under Model~\eqref{eq:modif-epi}, the expected number of infections at week $t$ is $\Phi_t(\Zvect) \R_t$, unchanged compared to the standard Poisson model of Equation~\eqref{eq:model_epi}, but the variance is $\alpha \Phi_t(\Zvect) \R_t$.
+If $\alpha > 1$, then the variance is larger by a factor $\alpha$ than the standard Poisson model variance.